 Myxomatosis is spread by biting insects which means that pet rabbits could be exposed without direct contact with wild rabbits

 The rabbit vaccination situation has become more complex with the evolution of a second strain of VHD, now present in the UK.
-We have seen a fatal cases of this & there is a separate vaccine available.
+We have seen fatal cases of this.

 Ferrets can be vaccinated against distemper using our standard dog vaccine.
 This lasts for a year